-There are many ways we sabotage our sleep: from using our smartphones and our computer screens up until we turn off the light, to keeping our smartphones at our bedside – as well as many blinking LED lights in the bedroom.
+There are many ways we sabotage our sleep: from using our smartphones and our computer screens up until we turn off the light to keeping our smartphones at our bedside – and many blinking LED lights in the bedroom.

-Modern times have had a negative impact on our sleep, but there are things you can do to sleep better.
+Modern times have hurt our sleep, but there are things you can do to sleep better.

 As a bonus tip, always invest in the best mattress since sleeping is such a crucial part.

 How To Arrange Your Bedroom For Better Sleep

 There are specific plants that are known to have positive effects on sleep.